antonindanalet/home_office_in_microcensus/data/input/SynPop/2017/README.txt

 Here come the file persons.csv, households.csv and businesses.csv from the synthetic population 2017.
-They files are very sensitive and should never be commited to a public, or even private, repository.
+They files are very sensitive and should never be committed to a public, or even private, repository.